OWASP/owasp-masvs/Document/0x15-V8-Resiliency_Against_Reverse_Engineering_Requirements.md

 The OWASP document "Technical Risks of Reverse Engineering and Unauthorized Code Modification Reverse Engineering and Code Modification Prevention" (see references below) lists business risks as well as dependent technical threats related to tampering and reverse engineering.
 In the sections below, we refer to the technical threats described in that document.

-For any of the controls in the list below to be effective, the app must fulfill at least all of MASVS-L1, as well as all lower-numbered requriements in V9.
+For any of the controls in the list below to be effective, the app must fulfill at least all of MASVS-L1, as well as all lower-numbered requriements in V8.
+For examples, the obfuscation controls listed in under "impede comprehension" must be combined with "app isolation", "impede dynamic analysis and tampering" and "device binding".

 **Note that software protections must never be used as a replacement for security controls.
 The controls listed in MASVR-R are intended to add threat-specific, additional protective controls to apps that also fulfill the MASVS security requirements.**

+The following considerations apply:

+1. A threat model must be defined that clearly outlines the attacker's goals.
+Additionally, a targets must be set that specifies the level of protection the protection scheme is meant to provide (e.g., cause an effort of at least 20 man-days for a skilled reverse engineer to reach defined goal X using state-of-the-art tools and processes).

+2. The protection scheme should be verified using manual resiliency testing by a subject matter expert (see also the "reverse engineering" and "assessing software protections" chapters in the Mobile Security Testing Guide).

 ### App Isolation